daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 ## Marginal rate of substitution (MRS): Absolute value of slope of indifference curve

-The MRS measures the rate at which you are willing to reduce the consumption of one good ($Y$) to get one more unit of another good ($X$) and still remain indifferent.

-\textcolor{RawSienna}{Adv, math: This slope will equal the negative of the *ratio* of the rate at which utility increases in each good (partial derivative).
+The MRS measures the maximum amount of one good ($Y$) that you would be willing to give up in order to gain one more unit of another good ($X$).
+I.e., this would be the amount you could give up of $Y$ when you gain one unit of $X$ and be no worse or better off.
+You are 'indifferent' to making this change.^[\textcolor{RawSienna}{Adv, math: This slope will equal the negative of the *ratio* of the rate at which utility increases in each good (partial derivative).
-Intuition: giving up a certain utility from one good must be balanced by an increase in utility from the other good.}
+Intuition: giving up a certain utility from one good must be balanced by an increase in utility from the other good.

-\textcolor{RawSienna}{(Adv: So the MRS is the ratio itself, because it's the absolute value.)}
+So the MRS is the ratio itself, because it's the absolute value.)
 Formally, the MRS at point $X,Y$, where $U(X,Y)=U_1$ is:
-$$MRS(X,Y)=-\frac{dY}{dX}|U(X,Y)=U_1$$

-***
+$MRS(X,Y)=-\frac{dY}{dX}|U(X,Y)=U_1$},  the absolute value of the total derivative of Y  with respect to X, holding utility constant.]

+\bigskip

-*Back to fig 2.2:*
+*Returning to fig 2.2:*

 \

-- A to B: willing to give up 2 burgers to get 1 more soda.
+- Moving from A to B: She is willing to give up 2 burgers to get 1 more soda.
-    - $\rightarrow$ slope $-2$, $MRS=2$
+    - $\rightarrow$  Here the slope $-2$, implying a $MRS=2$ ^[Because we take the absolute value, i.e., the magnitude of the slope expressed as a positive number.]
 - From B to C? (think about it)
-    - willing to give up 1 burger to get 1 more soda $\rightarrow MRS =1$
+    - willing to give up 1 hamburger to get 1 more soda $\rightarrow MRS =1$
 - C to D?
     - $MRS = \frac{1}{2}$

 \

-\textcolor{gray}{Note: Here this refers to arc slopes; however, for continuous functions this gets closer and closer to the point slope the smaller the arc}
+(Here this refers to 'arc slopes', not precisely the slope at points tangent to the curve.)^[However, for continuous functions this gets closer and closer to the point slope the smaller the arc.]

-- Note the decline: 'diminishing MRS' ... this may reflect *satiation*
+- Note the decline in the MRS as she gets more hamburgers (and fewer sodas): this 'diminishing MRS' is a common assumption... this may reflect *satiation*; as she gets more and more hamburgers each one adds incrementally less to her utility (because she grows tired of them.)

-\textcolor{red}{Careful: it is very easy to get the numerator and denominator wrong in computing the MRS}
+\textcolor{red}{Careful: it is very easy to get the numerator and denominator wrong in computing the MRS. Find a way to remember this for yourself.}

-***

 ### Preference for variety/balance

-\includegraphics[height=2.2in]{picsfigs/indifcurvebalance.png}
+\includegraphics[height=2.4in]{picsfigs/indifcurvebalance.png}

-\textcolor{RawSienna}{Adv: this 'preference for variety' is thought to hold for most combinations of goods, most of the time, but perhaps not for all pairings.
-It tends to lead to easier-to-solve solutions where people may consume both goods, and will have smooth reactions to price changes.
+This 'preference for variety' is thought to hold for most combinations of goods, most of the time, but probably not for all pairings^[\textcolor{RawSienna}{Adv: This  assumption generally makes it easier to find solutions where people consume both goods, and will imply smooth reactions to price changes.
-The extreme of this is where each good is a 'necessity', so as its consumption goes to zero its marginal utility goes to infinity; here people must consume some of *each* good no matter the price.}
+An extreme case is where each good is an 'absolute necessity', so as its consumption goes to zero its marginal utility goes to infinity; here people must consume some of *each* good no matter the price.}]

-With an indifference curve with this shape ('convex') any consumption bundle that represents a 'mixture' between two equally attractive extremes will be preferred to those extremes
+With an indifference curve with this shape ('convex') any consumption bundle that represents a 'mixture' between two equally attractive extremes will be preferred to those extremes.^[Economists pretentiously call these 'convex combinations', which essentially means 'combining a positive share of each bundle, where the shares add up to 1.']
-E.g., if I like bundles A and D equally, I prefer a bundle of 1/3 of a and 2/3 of D to either A or D.

-\textcolor{gray}{Adv: How do I know this line describes such combinations?
+E.g., if I like bundles A and D equally, I prefer a bundle of 1/3 of A and 2/3 of D to either A or D.^[How do I know the line connecting these points describes such mixtures?
 You can see by defining these formally and plotting this line... in multiple dimensions this is a plane or 'hyperplane'. \
 More inuitively, consider that the slope of this line represents the slope of the difference in these bundles: 'the reduction in hamburgers divided by the increase in soft drinks'.
-Equivalently, in giving up a share of the upper left  bundle to gain the lower right bundle, the number of soft drinks one gains for each hamburger sacrificed.)the X-axis good as one gives up}
+(Equivalently, in giving up a share of the upper left  bundle to gain the lower right bundle, the number of soft drinks one gains for each hamburger sacrificed.)
+In giving up a certain share of one bundle to gain a share of the other bundle I am reducing my consumption of one good to gain another good at a *constant linear* rate.
+Here, I need to move from 6 to 2 hamburgers and from 2 to 6 soft drinks.
+The slope of this is just one (6-2/6-2) in this case, as seen in the dashed line.]

+the X-axis good as one gives up}

 [comment]: <> (101BB)